-- Arrangement regarding investing in certain purchases or projects, like a house or business
+- Arrangements regarding investing in certain purchases or projects (house, business, etc.)

 - Management of credit card spending and payments

-- Property distribution to the survivor, including life insurance, in the event of death
+- Property distribution to the surviving spouse (including life insurance in the event of death)

-Prenuptial agreements regarding alimony are treated differently in different states.
-Enforcement of these agreements may greatly depend on the individual circumstances and intent of the parties.
+Prenuptial agreements regarding alimony are treated differently in every state.
+Enforcement of these agreements may greatly depend on individual circumstances and the intent of the parties.
 Anyone considering addressing alimony in a prenuptial agreement should consult an attorney.

-Once you've thought about whether you need a prenuptial agreement and what issues should be covered, you should evaluate how comfortable you are with the idea of having a prenup.
+Next, you should evaluate how comfortable you are with the idea of having a prenup.
 Familiarizing yourself with the laws of your state or talking to a lawyer can also be helpful.
-You don't want to make the mistake of relying upon a prenuptial agreement that turns out to be invalid or partially unenforceable.
+You do not want to make the mistake of relying upon a prenuptial agreement that turns out to be invalid or partially unenforceable years later.

 Should You Get a Prenup?
-Get Help From an Attorney
+Get Legal Advice From an Attorney